GoogleCloudPlatform/cloud-code-intellij/kubernetes/docs/faq.md

 To fix this, either
 1) [Install Skaffold](https://skaffold.dev/docs/getting-started/#installing-skaffold) and ensure that it is added to the PATH.
+2) Ensure the Skaffold executable name is `skaffold` on Linux and Mac systems, or `skaffold.exe` on Windows.
-2) If Skaffold is installed and it is still not detected, visit `Settings > Google > Kubernetes`, and manually browse to the executable:
+3) If Skaffold is installed and it is still not detected, visit `Settings > Google > Kubernetes`, and manually browse to the executable:

 <img src="images/skaffold-manual-select.png" alt="skaffold-manual-select" width="700"/>